Bautisc/Bautisc/README.md

 I'm a Professional Developer from Uruguay In search of new challenges that allow me to put into practice what I have learned and apply it to a real project.
 Always eager to learn and improve myself.
 I really enjoy teamwork and developing alongside others.

-- 🌱 I’m currently learning Astro and building my web portfolio...
+- 🌱 I’m currently learning Astro building my web portfolio and recently my first freelancer job!...
 - 💬 Feel free to ask me about whatever you want.
 I'm interested in contribuiting.

 ### 📫 How to reach me: